-Some of the countries that produce saffron are Italy, Azerbaijan, Iran, Greece and Spain, where Spain is the world’s foremost exporter.
+Some of the countries that produce saffron are Italy, Azerbaijan, Iran, Greece, and Spain, where Spain is the world’s foremost exporter.
 And according to some, the best saffron comes from Spain, Iran, and Azerbaijan.

 Historically, saffron has been used not only in cooking but also as a medicine.
 The yellow colour saffron comes from crocetin, a powerful antioxidant and a blood pressure component.
 According to Vandana R. Sheth, saffron prevents the spread of liver cancer cells.
-Here are few other benefits when consuming saffron:
+Here are a few other benefits when consuming saffron:

 - As an antioxidant, it has anti-cancer properties